mrzealot/absolem/index.md

 But hey, if that's where my fingers are, then so be it.

 The "redesign" happened with the use of [Maker.js](https://maker.js.org/) as I (unsurprisingly) still didn't want to draw if I could avoid it.
-In the spirit of quick prototyping, I focused solely on the positioning of the keys and practically everything else was a simble placeholder.
+In the spirit of quick prototyping, I focused solely on the positioning of the keys and practically everything else was a simple placeholder.
 For example, the whole outline was just an automatically generated outline of the union of the keyholes.
 It had jagged edges, and it looked very "industrial", but that was good enough.
 As I said in (the first half of) a comment: "I'm totally unapologetic about the looks as the design is completely driven by ergonomics decisions...".